kongyew/greenplum-gphdfs-examples/docs/_posts/2018-04-29-greenplum-read-text-from-hadoop-via-gphdfs.markdown

 - [GPDB 5.x OSS docker image](https://hub.docker.com/r/kochanpivotal/gpdb5oss/)

 ## Starting Docker-compose
-Once you have cloned this repository, you can run the command  `./runDocker.sh -t usecase1 -c up`, in order to start both Greenplum and Streamsets docker instances.
+Once you have cloned this repository, you can run the command  `./runDocker.sh -t usecase1 -c up`, in order to start both Greenplum and Cloudera docker instances.

 The assumption: docker and docker-compose are already installed on your machine.

 ### Run command to start both Greenplum and Cloudera instances
 ```
 $ ./runDocker.sh -t usecase1 -c up
-WARNING: Found orphan containers (postgresql) for this project.
-If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.
 Recreating gpdbsne ... done
 Recreating quickstart.cloudera ... done
 Attaching to gpdbsne, quickstart.cloudera